FSEM UK – Strategy

 The Faculty also welcomes SEM Registrars and medical students with an interest through Associate Membership.

-The Faculty has over 560 Members and Fellows, not including medical students.
+The Faculty has over 700 Fellows, Members, and Diplomate Members, not including medical students.
 There are currently 142 Sport and Exercise Medicine Consultants on the GMC Specialist Register